coftob/My-very-productive-Processing-class/README.md

 ## Transformation of an unreadable dataset into a useful application
 ![suicide rates](/suicide_rates/suiciderates.jpg)

-Using a downloaded dataset and arrays I wrote a program that searches through the dataset and displays the requested information.
+By using a downloaded dataset and arrays I wrote a program that searches through the dataset and displays the requested information.

 **How does it work:**